SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-08-reading-rna-vaccines.md

 [GitHub](https://github.com/NAalytics/Assemblies-of-putative-SARS-CoV2-spike-encoding-mRNA-sequences-for-vaccines-BNT-162b2-and-SmRNA-1273).

-People have said all sorts of damn fool things about RNA vaccines in general, and about this new reopsitory in particular.
+People have said all sorts of damn fool things about RNA vaccines in general, and about this new repository in particular.
 It is _not_ a recipe for making your own version of the vaccine, since there's _very_ elaborate chemistry in the lipid nanocapsule, a complex set of buffers and preservatives to make it go into solution in a useful way, and about a squillion other things.
 It's a bit like knowing the instruction set of a computer: if you